 Early History of the Montfichett family

 This web page shows only a small excerpt of our Montfichett research.
-Another 357 words (26 lines of text) covering the years 1214, 1296 and 1312 are included under the topic Early Montfichett History in all our PDF Extended History products and printed products wherever possible.
+Another 181 words (13 lines of text) covering the years 1214, 1296 and 1312 are included under the topic Early Montfichett History in all our PDF Extended History products and printed products wherever possible.

 Montfichett Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, Norman French and other languages became incorporated into English throughout the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Montfichett include Muschat, Muschet, Montfichett, Montfiquet and many more.

 Early Notables of the Montfichett family (pre 1700)

 More information is included under the topic Early Montfichett Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Montfichett family

 In England at this time, the uncertainty of the political and religious environment of the time caused many families to board ships for distant British colonies in the hopes of finding land and opportunity, and escaping persecution.
 The voyages were expensive, crowded, and difficult, though, and many arrived in North America sick, starved, and destitute.
 Those who did make it, however, were greeted with greater opportunities and freedoms that they could have experienced at home.
 Many of those families went on to make important contributions to the young nations in which they settled.
 Early immigration records have shown some of the first Montfichetts to arrive on North American shores: George Muschcat, who settled in Philadelphia in 1774; Martin Muscheck settled in Philadelphia in 1867; John Fitchett settled in Virginia in 1635; William and Rebecca Fitchett settled in Philadelphia in 1773..